JsnMertens/kuwahara-arnold-imager/README.md

 # kuwahara-arnold-imager
-An Arnold Imager plugin that applies the Kuwahara Filter to achieve a stylized NPR look.
-Built with C++ and CMake, and tested on Windows/Linux for Arnold 7.3.
+Arnold Imager plugin that applies the Anisotropic Kuwahara Filter to achieve a stylized NPR look.
+Built with C++ and CMake, and tested on Windows for Arnold 7.3.